nagilum/slap/README.md

 * Add option for setting viewport-size.
 * Add an image, either static or gif to show app in use.
 * Add output for document size.
+* Allow ESC to stop scanning, but still write the report.